-String inverters common to four of the nine projects in the CSA 2 portfolio were replaced on the Orenda site in late 2019 in order to provide an inventory of spare string inverters for CSA 2 projects, reducing downtime and improving Project Revenue.
-Project Expenses for the Orenda project are higher than expected year to date 2020 as the process of replacement continued into 2020.
+String inverters common to four of the ten Projects in the CSA 2 portfolio were replaced on the Orenda site in late 2019 in order to provide an inventory of spare string inverters for CSA 2 Projects, reducing downtime and improving Project Revenues.

-The Abilene and Midair projects experienced intermittent inverter and combiner box faults from 2017 to 2019; these have now been corrected.
-Midair's revenue is lower than expected due to soiling due to activities from nearby industrial sites.
-SolarShare has also invested in an inventory of spare central inverter parts (Abilene and Midair both use central inverters) to improve Project Revenue generation and prevent unnecessary generation outages.
+The Abilene and Midair Projects experienced intermittent inverter and combiner box faults from 2017 to 2019; these have now been corrected.
+SolarShare has invested in an inventory of spare central inverter parts (Abilene and Midair both use central inverters) to improve Project Revenues generation and prevent unnecessary generation outages.